FortiGate Out-of-the-box Response Integration

 Add Integration

-1. Log in to your Lumu account through the Lumu Portal, navigate to the Integrations screen and select “Response”.
+1. Log in to your Lumu account through the Lumu Portal, navigate to the Integrations screen and select the Response tab.

-3. Familiarize yourself with the integration details available in the app description and click Activate (1) to continue with the integration.
+3. Familiarize yourself with the integration details available in the app description and click Activate.

-5. Once you create the integration, you’ll be provided configuration keys to block domains, URLs, and IP addresses, along with the integration URLs.
+5. Once you create the integration, you’ll be provided with the integration URLs to block domains, URLs, IP addresses, and hashes.
 These will be added to configure threat feeds within Fortinet’s environment.

 Set Up FortiGate

-Now that you have the integration URLs, it’s necessary to configure your instance of Fortigate.
-For this, make sure you allow the use of External Connectors modules.
-After activating the module, you will see an option that will allow you to create a Threat Feed under Security Fabric > New External Connector
+Now that you have the integration URLs, it’s necessary to configure your instance of FortiGate.
+After activating the module, you need to allow the use of the External Connectors modules.
+Go to Security Fabric > New External Connector and locate the Threat Feeds section.

-You can add a new FortiGuard Category or a new IP Address Threat Feed based on the configuration keys given at the moment of configuring the integration.
+You can add a new FortiGuard Category, a new IP Address, or a new Malware Hash Threat Feed based on the configuration keys given at the moment of configuring the integration.

 Add a FortiGuard Category Threat Feed